KarmaComputing/high-availability-web-services/README.md

 # High availability hosting / What does this do?

+See design goals

-This demo currently deploys two different websites (app1 , app2) both of them have their own database, they are replicated across 5 servers.
+This demo currently deploys two different websites (app1 , app2) both of them have their own database, they are replicated across as few or as many servers as you wish (at least 3 recommended).

 There's much talk about high availability, cross region, failover etc often associated with popular cloud providers.